MayLau-CbL/flutter_horizontal_data_table/README.md

       ),
       this.elevation = 3.0,
       this.elevationColor = Colors.black54,
-      this.leftHandSideColBackgroundColor = Colors.white,
+      Color leftHandSideColBackgroundColor = Colors.white,
-      this.rightHandSideColBackgroundColor = Colors.white,
+      Color rightHandSideColBackgroundColor = Colors.white,
-      this.horizontalScrollController,
-      this.verticalScrollController,
+      this.onScrollControllerReady,
       this.verticalScrollbarStyle,
       this.horizontalScrollbarStyle,
       this.enablePullToRefresh = false,
       this.refreshIndicatorHeight = 60.0,
-      this.refreshIndicator: const WaterDropHeader(),
-      this.onRefresh: (){},
+      this.htdRefreshController,
+      this.onRefresh,
+      this.refreshIndicator,
+      this.fixedSidePlaceHolderRefreshIndicator,
       this.enablePullToLoadNewData = false,
       this.onLoad,
       this.loadIndicator,
-      this.htdRefreshController: _hdtRefreshController,
+      this.fixedSidePlaceHolderLoadIndicator,
       this.scrollPhysics,
       this.horizontalScrollPhysics,
       }